-The South Dakota Early Learning Guidelines are adapted, with permission, from the North Carolina Foundations for Early Learning and Development.
-Additional resources consulted in the development of this document include the Head Start Early Learning Outcomes Framework (2015) and early learning and development guidelines/standards documents from Alaska, Georgia, Iowa, NAEYC Saudi Arabia, North Dakota, Rhode Island, Vermont and Washington.
+The South Dakota Early Learning Guidelines were adapted, with permission, from the North Carolina Foundations of Early Learning and Development.
+Additional resources included the Head Start Early Learning Outcomes Framework and other state guidelines/standards.

 The Early Learning Guidelines can be used to:

 - Inform age-appropriate expectations for children's development and learning.

 - Establish goals for children's development and learning.

 - Guide plans for developing curricula and activities.

 - Promote school readiness in children birth to entering Kindergarten.

 - Align transition continuity of pre-Kindergarten Guidelines to Kindergarten Standards.

 Purpose of the South Dakota Early Learning Guidelines

 Children’s experiences before they enter school matter.
 Research shows that children who experience quality care and education are better prepared for school and throughout their lives.
 The South Dakota Early Learning Guidelines (SD ELG) serve as a shared vision for young children.
 This document describes developmentally appropriate goals for children’s development and learning at each age level: infant, toddler, and preschooler.
 These goals apply to all children regardless of what language they speak, what strengths or abilities they may have, or their specific unique family circumstances.
 Strategies to enrich the environment, support development and learning, and adaptations provide a variety of ideas to consider.